 There are many career-building cloud computing certifications out there.
 Any of them would look great on your resume and help you build essential cloud skills.
 The first one to consider is CompTIA Cloud+.

 Security Degree Hub placed CompTIA Cloud+ on its list of top-paying cloud and IT certifications of 2021 saying, “This certification gives job seekers a competitive boost.
 As a vendor-neutral certification, CompTIA Cloud+ is a good choice for anyone applying for jobs across several platforms.”

 - Cloud architecture and design

 - Automation and virtualization

-CompTIA Cloud+ (CV0-003), coming in June 2021, covers information security within the cloud at great depth.
+CompTIA Cloud+ (CV0-003) covers information security within the cloud at great depth.
 It ensures certification holders have the hands-on experience they need to secure cloud environments regardless of the vendor solution.
 This makes it a great foundational cloud certification that pairs well with any vendor-specific cloud computing certification.

 CompTIA Cloud+ is not an entry-level certification.
 It’s meant for IT pros with two to three years of experience in system administration or networking.
 Getting certifications like CompTIA Network+ and CompTIA Server+ first set candidates up for success.

 Here’s everything you need to know about the new CompTIA Cloud+ certification.